dlang/DIPs/DIPs/DIP1xxx-JS.md

 2. The existance of the current code precludes its own fix or the fix of an equally important issue.

-Shorting the deprecation preiod should be done with caution to avoid giving D an image of instability.
+Shorting the deprecation period should be done with caution to avoid giving D an image of instability.

 At the time of the pull request for deprecation, all code in Phobos, Druntime,